tiffanyreed/prework-study-guide/README.md

 ## Usage

-The usage of thi guide will be to review notes in ech section that we covered.
-It contains inforamtion on HTML, CSS, JavaScript, and Git.
+The usage of this guide will be to review notes in each section that we covered.
+It contains information on HTML, CSS, JavaScript, and Git.

 ## Credits